ardaltunel/ardaltunel/CONTRIBUTING.md

 # Arda Altunel Portfolio

-Modern, responsive ve GitHub Pages destekli kişisel portfolio websitesi.
+A modern, responsive personal portfolio website designed for deployment on GitHub Pages and Vercel.

-Bu proje; projelerimi, freelance hizmetlerimi, sosyal bağlantılarımı ve teknik yeteneklerimi modern bir arayüz ile sergilemek amacıyla geliştirilmiştir.
+This project was developed to showcase my projects, freelance services, social profiles, and technical skills through a modern and user-friendly interface.

 ## 🌍 Live Website